timofeysie/quallasuyu/README.md

 </div>
 ```

-The real reson you need entity is that the above causes this classic error:
+The real reason you need entity is that the above causes this classic error:

 ```bash
 Cannot find a differ supporting object '[object Object]' of type 'object'.
 NgFor only supports binding to Iterables such as Arrays.
 ```